recranet/craft-recranet-booking/README.md

 ## Commands

-You can run the following command to synchronize the bookings:
+You can run the following command to synchronize the different sources:

 ```bash
 php craft _recranet-booking/facilities